wireapp/wire-docs/src/how-to/install/planning.md

 - Typically **7 VMs** (Ubuntu 22.04) to simulate a production layout:
   - `assethost`  – asset and artifact host.
   - `kubenode1–3`  – Kubernetes control-plane and worker nodes running Wire services and calling.
-  - `datanode1–3`  – data services such as Cassandra, RabbitMQ, Postgresql, Minio and Elasticsearch.
+  - `datanode1–3`  – data services such as Cassandra, RabbitMQ, PostgreSQL, MinIO and Elasticsearch.
 - Wire is deployed using an offline artifact bundle (`wire-server-deploy`), Ansible, and Helm.
 - Suitable for up to **100 users** with teams smaller than **100 users per team**; capacity here is for staging realism, not for production sizing.